Shyam-Has-Your-Anomaly-Mitigated/Emul/syntaxxx.md

 	8<< a builtin mantra could return the dīkṣā for an input śiṣyaḥ instead 8<< but it's better to force-feed the boxer the ℝeality pill, instead of offering the boxer the ℂomplexity pill 8<< it can be configurable instead; give the boxer the option like Morpheus™

+	8<< need to be able to manipulation the dīkṣā...